Check Profile Management log files

 You can use Microsoft Excel to review Profile Management log files.
 For more information, see Knowledge Center article CTX200674.

 Enable Profile Management logging

-Enable Profile Management logging only when troubleshooting an issue in your Profile Management deployment.
+Enable Profile Management logging for all events and actions only when troubleshooting an issue in your Profile Management deployment.
 When you have the issue resolved, disable logging and delete the log files because they might include sensitive information.

-To enable Profile Management logging and configure related settings using a GPO, follow these steps:
+To enable Profile Management logging for all events and actions using a GPO, follow these steps:

 Open the Group Policy Management Editor, and then create a Group Policy Object.